Planning to become a full-time travel blogger? Here’s what you need to know first!

 Never Start As A Full-Time Travel Blogger

 Blogging is a slow process.
 It takes time to eventually become a full-time travel blogger.
 Even if you’re exceptionally good at writing content and have a fair knowledge of SEO and digital marketing, expect no sudden monetary benefits out of your travel blog.

-Expect almost no revenue generation (or even sponsored trips) during your first year of full-time travel blogging stint.
+Expect almost no revenue generation (or even sponsored trips) during your first year of a full-time travel blogging stint.
 So, the best thing to do is to start as a part-time travel blogger.

 Start with a Facebook page or an Instagram handle and build your community.
 If you are sure that you’re eventually going to become a full-time travel blogger, buy a hosting plan, build a website and keep travel blogging until you see a potential return.

 Though I know that I was one of those bloggers who quit their job to travel and started as a full-time travel blogger from day 1, I still advise people not to follow the same path.
 I managed to start making money from travel blogging because I had a fair knowledge of how online publication businesses work, thanks to my previous few corporate jobs.
-But you may just belong from a different field and that makes a difference.
+But you may just belong to a different field and that makes a difference.

 So, start with part-time travel blogging and let your blog grow to an assuring point.

 Save Enough Before Starting Full-Time Travel Blogging

-One thing I always advise people showing their interest in discontinuing their previous lifestyle and becoming a full-time travel blogger is having some financial assurance before they do so.
+One thing I always advise people showing their interest in discontinuing their previous lifestyle and becoming full-time travel bloggers is to have some financial assurance before they do so.
 Have enough money in your bank account so that you can sustain for at least a couple of years, even if you made no money from travel blogging.

 When I quit my job I had enough money to be able to keep travelling for 3 or 4 years without making any money.
 Having some financial assurance allows you to keep going.
 And as with every business, with blogging too, if you survived your initial couple of years, consider your business a success.